-The State intends to utilize \$88,889,250 of the \$149 million CDBG-DR award to design and implement a housing program which will grant funds to homeowners and owners of rental property who have unmet needs as a result of the flood and require additional assistance for returning their properties to their pre-flood state.
+The State intends to utilize 77% of the \$104 million CDBG-DR award to design and implement a housing program which will grant funds to homeowners and owners of rental property who have unmet needs as a result of the flood and require additional assistance for returning their properties to their pre-flood state.
 The focus will be to repair and rehabilitate single family homes and mobile homes, although whole replacement will also be considered in situations where properties were deemed to have substantial damage.
 The State estimates there are approximately 1,000 units throughout the areas of the declared counties with the highest social vulnerability which still have an unmet housing need after accounting for other sources of funds.
 Because of the limited award funds available, the State will prioritize and target outreach efforts and application processing in the most vulnerable areas first by utilizing the SoVI® index method which is discussed in detail in the Action Plan.
 Additional prioritization factors include those properties that were primary residences and did not have flood insurance.
 If after serving the most vulnerable population there are funds remaining, the State will move to serve populations with a lower vulnerability.

-In addition to the repair and rehabilitation of homes, the State will use \$48 million of the funds to implement a home access bridge repair program, a mixed-use rehabilitation project, a clearance and demo program, an Economic Development Program and provide the State's required non-federal local match for FEMA's Hazard Mitigation Grant Program.
+In addition to the repair and rehabilitation of homes, the State will use 16% of the funds to implement a home access bridge repair program, a mixed-use rehabilitation project, and provide the State's required non-federal local match for FEMA's Hazard Mitigation Grant Program.
 This approach will ensure that housing recovery is holistic and addresses additional unmet needs specific to West Virginia's landscape that are outside of traditional repair and rehabilitation of housing structures.
 The State will leverage its relationships with other federal, state, and local jurisdictions to ensure that these activities are not duplicative of other programs but instead, are blended with additional sources of funds to realize maximum investments in its recovery.

-The remaining funding will be spent on the State's planning and administration activities.
+The remaining 7% will be spent on the State's planning and administration activities.
 The State intends to use these funds for the following activities: planning, the development of a disaster recovery and response plan, community outreach and implementation of program activities; geographic, demographic and legal support; and planning to increase resilience.
 These activities have already included and will include in the future:

-- Support the State Resiliency Office; - Preparation of CDBG-DR Action Plans; - Ensuring citizen participation (including publication of public notices); - Development of a disaster recovery and response plan; - Preparation of the required CDBG-DR quarterly reports; - Maintenance of the CDBG-DR website; - Preparation and oversight of environmental reviews; - Monitoring of the expenditures for CDBG-DR programs; - Delineation of population groups served by CDBG-DR programs;
+- Support the State Resiliency Office; - Preparation of CDBG-DR Action Plans; - Ensuring citizen participation (including publication of public notices); - Development of a disaster recovery and response plan; - Preparation of the required CDBG-DR quarterly reports; - Maintenance of the CDBG-DR website; - Preparation and oversight of environmental reviews; - Monitoring of the expenditures for CDBG-DR programs; - Delineation of population groups served by CDBG-DR programs; - Liaison function with HUD, FEMA, and other federal departments; and

-- Liaison function with HUD, FEMA, and other federal departments; and - Certification and maintenance of the necessary records that demonstrate that federal requirements for environmental review, fair housing, relocation, labor standards, equal opportunity, and citizen participation are met.
+• Certification and maintenance of the necessary records that demonstrate that federal requirements for environmental review, fair housing, relocation, labor standards, equal opportunity, and citizen participation are met.

 Program Budget

-West Virginia Housing Restoration Program \$82,389,250
+West Virginia Housing Restoration Program \$64,378,950 62%

-West Virginia Rental Assistance Program \$6,500,000
+West Virginia Rental Assistance Program \$16,000,000 15%

-Hazard Mitigation Grant Program Match \$11,450,000
+Hazard Mitigation Grant Program Match \$12,440,000 12%

-Housing Bridge Home Program \$7,280,000
+Housing Bridge Home Program \$2,080,000 2%

-Restore Riverview Project \$1,212,000
+Restore Riverview Project \$2,500,000 2%

-RISE Clearance and Demo \$5,875,000

-RISE Multifamily Rental Housing Program \$10,375,000

-RISE Economic Development \$12,500,000

-State Planning \$4,800,000
+Total Housing \$97,398,950 93%

-State Administration \$7,493,000
+State Planning and Administration \$6,881,050 7%

-Total Budget \$149,875,000
+Total Budget \$104,280,000 100%